-- 51.-(1.)
-An officer to whom leave of absence has been granted shall on relinquishing duty furnish the Government Secretary through the Head of his Department, with a written notification of the date of such relinquishment and on his resuming duty the date of such resumption. - (2.)
-When an officer on leave remains within the Territory or returns thereto before his leave expires he shall notify the Government Secretary and Commissioner for Native Affairs of his address and of any change thereof. - (3.)
-An officer on leave on arriving in Australia shall notify his arrival by letter to the Secretary, Prime Minister's Department (Territories Branch), Canberra, giving his address and he shall similarly notify any change of address.

-(4.)
-If an officer on leave departs from the Territory and does not visit Australia he shall before his departure from the Territory notify the Government Secretary in writing of his intended destination and address and shall likewise notify any change of address.
+- 49. (1) An officer to whom leave of absence has been granted shall on relinquishing duty furnish the Government Secretary, through the Head of his Department, with a written notification of the date of such relinquishment, and on his resuming duty the date of such resumption. - (2) When an officer on leave remains within the Territory or returns thereto before his leave expires he shall notify the Government Secretary of his address and of any change thereof. - (3) An officer on leave on arriving in Australia shall notify his arrival by letter to the Secretary, Prime Minister's Department (Territories Branch), Canberra, giving his address and he shall similarily notify any change of address. - (4) If an officer on leave departs from the Territory and does not visit Australia he shall before his departure from the Territory notify the Government Secretary in writing of his intended destination and address and shall likewise notify any change of address.